oasisprotocol/old-docs/src/operators/maintenance/adding-removing-nodes.md

 }
 ```

-## Updating Your Entity Registration On The Network
+## Updating Your Entity Registration on the Network

 Finally, to commit the changes on the network you'll need to generate a
 `register` transaction and submit that transaction to the network.